- Position: Medical Director, Professor

 St. Francis Medical Center, Trenton, New Jersey

 Dr. Hakemi is a Board Certified Internist from the American Board of Internal Medicine and is listed in the Directory of Board Certified Medical Specialists, published by the American Board of Medical Specialists.
 He completed his residency in internal medicine at Saint Francis Medical Center in Trenton, New Jersey, where he was named chief resident in his PGY-4 year.
-He also served as visiting fellow in the Intensive Care Unit at the University of Wisconsin Hospital and Clinics in Madison, Wisconsin.

 In addition to internal medicine, Dr. Hakemi brings to CMU extensive experience in dermatology, hospital medicine, critical care, and more than 20 years experience training physician assistants and students in various clinical settings throughout the United States.